AnthonyCxx/Notes-and-Writeups/Python/Data and Datatypes/lists.md

 ```

 ### _.sort()_
 _.sort()_ sorts a list from least to greatest using a given function as a key.
-If no function is given, it will sort the list alphabetically or be integer value <br />
+If no function is given, it will sort the list alphabetically or by value <br />
 You can also sort in reverse order by setting _reverse_ equal to _True_.

 ```Python